Haiti

-Haiti, officially the Republic of Haiti, (Note: République d'Haïti; Repiblik d Ayiti) (Note: The nation was officially founded as Hayti in its Declaration of Independence and early prints, constitutions, and imperial declarations.
+Haiti, officially the Republic of Haiti, (Note: République d'Haïti; Repiblik Ayiti) (Note: The nation was officially founded as Hayti in its Declaration of Independence and early prints, constitutions, and imperial declarations.
 Published writings of 1802–1919 in the United States commonly used the name Hayti (e.g. The Blue Book of Hayti (1919), a book with official standing in Haiti).
 By 1873 Haiti was common among titles of US published books as well as in US congressional publications.
 In all of Frederick Douglass' publications after 1890, he used Haiti.
-As late as 1949, the name Hayti continued to be used in books published in England (e.g. Hayti: 145 Years of Independence—The Bi-Centenary of Port-au-Prince published in London, England in 1949) but by 1950, usage in England had shifted to Haiti.) is a country in the Caribbean on the island of Hispaniola in the Caribbean Sea, east of Cuba and Jamaica, and south of the Bahamas.
-It occupies the western three-eighths of the island, which it shares with the Dominican Republic.
-Haiti is the third largest country in the Caribbean, and with an estimated population of 11.4 million, is the most populous Caribbean country.
+As late as 1949, the name Hayti continued to be used in books published in England (e.g. Hayti: 145 Years of Independence—The Bi-Centenary of Port-au-Prince published in London, England in 1949) but by 1950, usage in England had shifted to Haiti.) is a country in the Caribbean on the island of Hispaniola in the Caribbean Sea, east of Cuba and Jamaica and south of The Bahamas.
+It occupies the western side of the island, which it shares with the Dominican Republic.
+Haiti is the third largest country in the Caribbean by area, and with an estimated population of 11.4 million, it is the most populous Caribbean country.
 The capital and largest city is Port-au-Prince.